KQL For Security

 Parse a command line string

-function, to (no surprise) parse the command line into a dynamic array, allowing us to extract the pieces for analysis/comparisons etc… The limitation right now, is that it only supports windows
+Using the parse_command_line() function, to (no surprise) parse the command line into a dynamic array, allowing us to extract the pieces for analysis/comparisons etc… The limitation right now, is that it only supports windows command line parsing.

 print parse_command_line("powershell.exe -windowstyle hidden -file C:\\hax.ps1", "windows")